3meters/proxibase/readme.md

 Returns request.body

 ### POST /__do/find
-Is a way to do a GET on any table in the system, but with the added convenience of putting the paramters in the request body rather than on the query string. find expects request.body to contain JSON of this form:
+Is a way to do a GET on any table in the system, but with the paramters in the request body rather than on the query string. find expects request.body to contain JSON of this form:

     {
       "table": "tableName",